The Web of Life

 Learn all you can about threats to your favorite critters (frogs and other amphibians, monarch butterflies, desert tortoises, gorillas, tigers, bats, penguins,

 Find ways to make the area near you more creature-friendly by planting trees, shrubs and other native plants for critters to use as habitat and food, and by keeping roaming house cats indoors.
-NCP's Lawns to Ladybugs program offers grants to schools and congregations who want to turn lawnspace or other non-insect-friendly space into natureplace.
+Live and let live with household spiders - they're on our side!

 Drive less: on average every mile we drive emits a pound of CO2 and kills .0001 terrapins, birds or other small creatures.
 Push for bike lanes and Greenways in your community (see what we did in Harrisonburg!).